amuweee/skt_notes/adventure-notes.md

   - Cloud Giant
   - Lives on the cloud tower
   - Was attacked by a blue dragon in his tower after trying to contact another plane
+- **Mentor - Steven Seagal - Male Elf Druid**
+  - Leader of the Furries.
+  - Originally a war refugee from a far away land, started the nomad group by gathering other refugees and outcasts.
+  - Never resorted to violence as far as Niku knows, but apparently is quite strong.
+Taught Niku on how to control her rage, how to fight, and how to survive in the wild.
+  - Man of strict rules.
+Vegan.
+Basically Niku's daddy figure.
+  - Last heard from him when the camp was raided (and Nitakula escaped and found way here across the sea)
+- **Tex Gallywix - Male Goblin Fighter**
+  - Cook of the nomad clan, was a throwaway baby and raised by Steven.
+Became really good friend with Niku as she would eat more of his cooked food than anyone else.
+Niku also brought him more raw food than anyone else as she was the best hunter in the clan.
+  - Very naive and gullible, and is a terrible combatant.
+  - Also last heard from when the camp was raided.

 ----